-Take the classic hand knit wool sweater, whose costs can easily spiral out of control.
+Take the classic hand-knit wool sweater, whose costs can easily spiral out of control.
 You’re better off hitting Old Navy if your goal is to spend as little as possible.

 Luckily, there are still things that are financially worth making from scratch.
 Here are some of the big ones…

-1. Spice mixes
+1. Spice Mixes

-Compared to $1 an ounce, making your own taco seasoning is a straight-up frugal win.
+Compared to almost $1 an ounce, making your own taco seasoning is a straight-up frugal win.
 This is especially true if you can source your spices from a scoop-your-own bulk section, which allows you to precisely buy the amount you need.
 Unsure where to start?
 Try out this recipe.

 Bonus tip: Use empty spice jars, small canning jars or even baby food jars to store your spice mixes.

-2. Baby food
+2. Baby Food

 Those little pouches or jars of baby food are a great convenience to frazzled parents, but they come at a much higher cost than homemade or even simply spooning from a larger container.

 If you’re feeling ambitious and want to make your own baby food, you might want to follow Mindy Kaling’s lead and create tiny gourmet meals, which she makes from inexpensive ingredients.

 Better yet, take a 19 cent ripe Trader Joe’s banana and smash it with a fork!